 Some of the most significant trends in Korea are not happening in apps or on screens — they are happening in how people work, where they live, and how they move through the city.
 Changing workplace norms, evolving commute patterns, and shifts in how apartments are used all point to a society renegotiating what daily life should look like.

-Ktoday is FRANVIA's current-layer category — shorter, more specific reads on things that are actually shifting in Korean daily life.
-Where the pillar articles explain how systems work, Ktoday tracks how those systems are moving.
-New pieces are added regularly as the picture changes.
+Ktoday: FRANVIA's Ktoday label tracks shorter, more specific reads on things that are actually shifting in Korean daily life right now.
+Browse the full archive on the main site — new pieces are added regularly as the picture changes.

 Looking for the full picture?
 Every pillar article across food, urban life, culture, and travel is collected in How Korea Works: Complete Pillar Index.